Published 2025-09-05.

 Because the top-level scope never contains local variables,

-does not contain local variables either.
+TOPLEVEL_BINDING does not contain local variables either.

 self and main

-When Ruby starts, it sets self
+When Ruby starts, it sets self to an instance of Object.

-That instance is not bound to a constant or variable named main
+That instance is not bound to a constant or variable named main.

 $ irb irb(main):001> TOPLEVEL_BINDING.eval 'self' => main